kruome/Computer-Science--Projects/CMPT360/Notes/notes.md

  -- If the boolean condition is false, then expression2 is the result

  <b>All binary operators except assignment operator are left-associative</b>

+Problem sequence:

+1. Understand what the problem is asking for
+2. Identify and implement the algorithm
+3.